ped-dyn-emp/PeTrack/docs/source/contribute/code_contribution/tracking.md

 For clarification: The point that gets tracked is already part of a trajectory and the new one gets added to the same trajectory.

 ### Recognition
-For teh following section: If no class is mentioned, the function probably lies in recognition.cpp
+For the following section: If no class is mentioned, the function probably lies in recognition.cpp

 First the markers are detected in their respective `find*Marker`-function.
 These points have coordinates respective to the reco-ROI.
 This difference gets corrected in the `getMarkerPos`-function.
 If the background-filter is enabled, it is enforced in `getMarkerPos` as well, deleting detected points which are in the background.